• Skip to primary navigation

 Dedicate Each Slide to One Sales Point

-The eye will not know what to focus on when there are multiple unrelated points on a slide – and it will also be harder for the audience to retain what they have learnt.
+The eye will not know what to focus on when there are multiple unrelated points on a slide – and it will also be harder for the audience to retain what they have learned.

-Instead of trying to save space by putting in several points in a slide, dedicate one slide to one sales point.
+Instead of trying to save space by putting several points in a slide, dedicate one slide to one sales point.

 This will improve retention in your audience, and make your information and layout look cleaner.